When I was a young naval officer my parents gave me A Sailor’s Reader, copyrighted 1943,

 and second, it really does reveal the apostasy that afflicts the modern church.

-There are going to be things in this book that will offend you at first.
+There are going to be things in this book that will offend you at first (as our brother says here).
 Those

 things will cause immature Christians to quit because they don’t yet have the